jameno/lowPredict/README.md

 ### WARNING
 This application is meant for experimental purposes only.
-Do not use this application for medical decision or treatment.
+Do not use this application for making medical decisions.

 ### 1. Screen Startup